jacadcaps/stackvector/README.md

 # stackvector
 This is just a small optimization I've thought about when working on Iris.
-Public domain.
+MIT License.